sirius-ms/sirius-docs.github.io/docs/_pages/advanced-background-information.md

 found that small masses vary according to an absolute rather than a relative error.

+## Adducts

+Adduct information can be provided in two ways
+1. specified in the input file created by third-party preprocessing tools (using peak list-based formats such as .mgf)
+2. adducts can be detected by the SIRIUS preprocessing based on .mzml input files.

+The specified adduct has implications on the possible molecular formula candidates of a feature and consequently on the fingerprint prediction, compound class predictions and the molecular structure hit.

+_Note: In SIRIUS 6 we abandoned the concept of using the ionization (e.g. [M+H]+) in the formula annotation step and expanding the adduct (e.g. [M+H]+ to [M+H-H<sub>2</sub>O]+) in the structure database search step.
+Now, the entire adduct is used from the beginning on._

+The preprocessing detects adducts based on a list of detectable adducts and selects adducts based on correlating chromatographic peaks with indicative mass differences in the data.
+It is usually not possible to find one unambiguous adduct for every feature.
+In case,
+* the adduct assignment is ambiguous, SIRIUS will consider multiple possible adducts,
+* the data does not even allow to assign a subset of possible adducts, a set of fallback adducts is used which can be specified by the user.

+In the formula annotation step, molecular formula candidates that fit the addcut(s) are generated and scored.
+One precursor molecular formula may correspond to multiple compound formulas (using different adduct candidates).
+All these different adducts of the same precursor formula will receive identical score, since it is not possible to differentiate these adducts from the isotope pattern and MS/MS spectrum - the isotope patterns will be identical and a loss in the MS/MS spectrum may be the adduct or a covalent bonded part of the molecule.

+Two specific details must be noted:
+1. Fragmentation trees which are used to score molecular formula candidates, are provided in neutral form.
+So for all adducts with the same ionization (e.g. [M+H]+ for [M+H]+, [M+H-H<sub>2</sub>O]+ and [M+NH<sub>4</sub>]+), first one common fragmentation tree is computed for the ionization and second, fragmentation trees are resolved for each adduct.
+At this step it may happen that some fragments cannot be explained by a resolved formula and are removed from the tree - resolving C<sub>6</sub>H<sub>10</sub>NO for adduct [M+NH<sub>4</sub>]+ is possible (C<sub>6</sub>H<sub>6</sub>O), but for C<sub>6</sub>H<sub>12</sub>O<sub>6</sub> it is not.
+Still, we do not change the score for this fragmentation tree, even after removing a fragment.
+Since the fragment could had another possible explanation and we don't want to punish the candidate with this postprocessing.
+2. We do not differentiate [M+H]+ vs [M]+.
+In LC-MS experiments [M]+ is very uncommon.
+Furthermore, for an unknown compound in an untargeted measurement it is hard to decide if the compound was charged intrinsically or later by the instrument.
+Hence, SIRIUS considers the same neutral molecular formula for both adducts (the one of [M+H]+), but also searches for intrinsically charged molecular structures at the database search step.
+So [M]+ is merely a special [M+H]+.
+Only one of these is considered for the same feature.
+The default is [M+H]+.
+[M]+ is only used if directly specified in the input file or by the user.

 ## SIRIUS workflows

 SIRIUS is segmented into sub tools: Formula annotation (SIRIUS + ZODIAC), Fingerprint prediction (CSI:FingerID + CANOPUS), Structure database search (CSI:FingerID) and de novo structure